postgres/postgres/contrib/pg_tde/documentation/docs/how-to/multi-tenant-setup.md

 ## Key provider configuration

 You must do these steps for every database where you have created the extension.
-For more information on configurations, please see the [Configure Key Management (KMS)](../global-key-provider-configuration/index.md) topic.
+For more information on configurations, please see the [Configure Key Management (KMS) :octicons-link-external-16:](../global-key-provider-configuration/overview.md) topic.

 1. Set up a key provider.